concannon/CookCo/readme.md

     <img src="/media/rmarkdown.png"/>
 </p>

-The `output/Reporting` directory contains an RMarkdown file that will help generate a standardized report of cases, dispositions, and sentences by year.
+The `output/Reporting` directory contains an R Markdown file that will help generate a standardized report of cases, dispositions, and sentences by year.
 [RMarkdown](https://rmarkdown.rstudio.com/) is a framework to generate reports and ensure they are reproducible and standardized.

 At the beginning of the file, this report expects the user to enter a charge type (in this case narcotics), which filters the data and generates intake and disposition statistics for only narcotics cases.